Conrad Fox

 The series was also distributed as a podcast, and I created a custom podcast feed of the episodes on the backend.

-I'm a journalist, producer, instructor and developer.
+I'm a journalist, producer, instructional designer and developer.
 I've reported from a minefield and a dugout canoe, taught radio journalism, robotics, and anthropology in board rooms, lecture halls and mud huts, led award-winning media projects, and mentored dozens of journalists in Canada and Latin America.
-Today, I write about climate change and develop an app to learn English while you run.
+I run a small media production company specialized in education and the environment called Studio Canek.

 Digital storytelling